Autumn-one/a-calc-old/README.md

 ## Version change

+* 1.2.10
+    - Remove the vue integration example, the library itself is not bound to a front-end framework, to avoid misunderstanding, remove the corresponding integration code.
+    - Add `calc_wrap` function, which is the second wrapping of the core function `calc` and can be used directly.
 * 1.2.6
     - Adjust the vue3 integration code, because the vue3 component instances differ between the development environment and the production environment, the production environment cannot get the state, but the development environment can.
 * 1.2.0